crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 We don't expect many applications to break, unless you rely on external C libraries that expect to keep running on the main thread, or heavily rely on thread locals.
-In that case, you may backup/restore thread local state, or consider isolated contexts.
+In that case, you may backup and restore thread local state, or consider isolated contexts.

 ### 3. Execution contexts don't support the `spawn(same_thread: true)` argument